mtln/chat-export/README.md

 For automation, scripting, or when you know all parameters in advance, you can use the non-interactive CLI mode.
 This mode processes the chat without any prompts and is perfect for batch processing or integration into other tools.

+#### Media Embedding Options

+The tool offers two approaches for handling media files:

+**Default Behavior (External Media Files):**
+- Creates a folder structure with HTML files and a separate `media/` folder
+- Media files are extracted and linked to from the HTML
+- Results in multiple files that need to be kept together
+- Smaller HTML files, but requires managing multiple files

+**Embedded Media (`--embed-media` option):**
+- Creates a single self-contained HTML file with all media embedded as base64
+- No external media files are created or needed
+- Perfect for sharing, archiving, or when you want everything in one file
+- Larger HTML file size, but completely portable

 **Basic Usage:**
 ```
 chat-export -n -z "path/to/chat.zip" -p "Your Name"